Approximately 30.3 million – or 9.4 percent – of Americans have diabetes. In Michigan, it’s estimated that 1 in 10 people have a form of diabetes.

 Diabetes Prevention Program (DPP)

-Faculty and staff covered under a U-M Health Plan may partcipate in a Diabetes Prevention Program at no cost if they meet eligibility criteria.
-The Omada, all-online program is offered to employees and their dependents covered through the Community Blue PPO, Comprehensive Major Medical, GradCare and U-M Premier Care health plans.
+Faculty and staff covered under a U-M Health Plan may participate in a Diabetes Prevention Program at no cost if they meet eligibility criteria.
+The Omada virtual program is offered to employees and their dependents covered through the Community Blue PPO, Comprehensive Major Medical, GradCare and U-M Premier Care health plans.

 Visit the Diabetes Prevention Program page for details.